 “A man should keep his words.
 All the more so when the promise is not a bare promise but is made with the intention that the other party should act upon it”

 Administrative Law is overarching in nature and it is difficult to categorize its multiple functions in watertight compartments.
 Consequently, multiple principles and doctrines have been formulated to ensure proper functioning of the administration.
 Such as principles of natural justice, the principle of proportionality, unreasonableness, the judicial obligations of the local public authorities, etc. One among them is the doctrine of legitimate expectation, which is not explained in any Indian statutory enactment or law.
 However, this doctrine played a significant role in developing Indian administrative law, especially the law relating to the theory of judicial review.

 The doctrine of ‘Legitimate Expectations’ is one amongst several tools incorporated by the Court to review administrative action.
 This doctrine pertains to the relationship between an individual and a public authority.
 According to this doctrine, the public authority can be made accountable in lieu of a ‘legitimate expectation’.
 A person may have a reasonable or legitimate expectation of being treated in a certain way by the administrative authorities owing to some consistent practice in the past or an express promise made by the concerned authority.

-Origin of Doctrine of Legitimate Expectations
+Origin of doctrine of legitimate expectations

 The doctrine is not a specific legal right engraved in a particular statute or rule book.
 The first time, an attempt was made to establish the principles of the doctrine were in the case of Council of Civil Service Unions and Others v.
 Minister for the Civil Service ( AC 374), that the decision by the public authority should affect the person such that-